parallelvirtualcluster/docs/docs/architecture/fencing.md

 ## Overview

-Fencing in PVC provides a mechanism for a cluster's nodes to determine if one of their peers has stopped responding, take action to ensure the failed node is fully powercycled, and then, if successful, automatically bring up affected VMs from the dead node onto others awaiting its return to service.
+Fencing in PVC provides a mechanism for a cluster's nodes to determine if one of their active (`run` state) peers has stopped responding, take action to ensure the failed node is fully powercycled, and then, if successful, automatically bring up affected VMs from the dead node onto others awaiting its return to service.

 Properly configured fencing can thus help ensure the maximum uptime for VMs in the case of a faulty node.